slavefreetradegithub/doq/README.md

 ` node contract.js` will send some arbitrary transaction, run this in new terminal tab/window.

+## Todo:
-## Todo: take the contracts from [sebastians](https://github.com/slavefreetrade/SlaveFreeTrade/tree/master/dapp) dapp (files ending in .sol), script a similiar setup as the greeter where we compile the contract, deploy and listen.
-User greeter.js and lib/Greeter.coffee as reference.
+~~take contracts from [sebastians](https://github.com/slavefreetrade/SlaveFreeTrade/tree/master/dapp) dapp (files ending in .sol), script a similiar setup as the greeter where we compile the contract, deploy and listen.
+User greeter.js and lib/Greeter.coffee as reference.~~~

+Using worker identity contract as refernce, implement a contract representative of a company wish to brand the slavefreetrade label.